alyona-korenkovich/FreePlayHub/README.md

 - 🌟 Third release and deployment to Heroku 🌟
 ---

-See the [issues](https://github.com/alyona-korenkovich/FreePlayHub/issues) for a full list with more details.
+👀 See the [issues](https://github.com/alyona-korenkovich/FreePlayHub/issues) for a full list with more details.

+😉 Also, you may be interested in seeing [pull requests](https://github.com/alyona-korenkovich/FreePlayHub/pulls?q=is%3Apr+is%3Aclosed) for some details on realization of some features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

+---

 Distributed under the MIT License.